JoshuaGlynn/JoshuaGlynn/README.md

 - 👋 Hi, I’m @JoshuaGlynn
 - 👀 I’m interested in: coding, games and python + C#
 - 🌱 I’m currently learning python and C#
-- 📫 How to reach me: jglynn606@gmail.com + discord
+- 📫 How to reach me: jglynn606@gmail.com

 <!---
 JoshuaGlynn/JoshuaGlynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.